Decarbonization meets security: Resilience unites both through cutting-edge tech and innovation.

 Decarbonization Is Under Pressure

-Geopolitical tensions—from targeted attacks on energy infrastructure to global supply chain risks—show that supply security is no given.
-At the same time, companies are under enormous pressure to credibly achieve their climate goals.
+Geopolitical tensions — from targeted attacks on energy infrastructure to global supply chain risks — make one thing clear: security of supply is no longer a given.
+At the same time, companies are under immense pressure to credibly meet their climate targets.

 The Reality in 2025: